Inkfy's FAQ

 I also have recommended brush sets from artists that I like!

 I also thought it would be fair to share some of these as well as I've tried them out for myself and experimented with them a bit.
 Maybe you'll find them useful, too!
-I'll update the list as I go along and find other stuff that interests me.
+I'll update the list as I go along and find other stuff that interests me.-01NU's brush set

 -Hyanna Natsu's brush set- on Gumroad!
 Cheap and worth the price!